Mertens function

-Because the Möbius function only takes the values −1, 0, and +1, the Mertens function moves slowly, and there is no x such that |M(x)| > x.
 The Mertens conjecture went further, stating that there would be no x where the absolute value of the Mertens function exceeds the square root of x.
 The Mertens conjecture was proven false in 1985 by Andrew Odlyzko and Herman te Riele.
 However, the Riemann hypothesis is equivalent to a weaker conjecture on the growth of M(x), namely M(x) = O(x1/2 + ε).
 Since high values for M(x) grow at least as fast as $\sqrt{x}$, this puts a rather tight bound on its rate of growth.
 Here, O refers to big O notation.